mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 ## Provide nice default grouping

 Save your user time by defining initial grouping.
 To do so, specify the row grouping model in the `initialState` prop.
-For a page about director's results, we could group by director, and box office as follow.
+For a page about director's results, we could group by director, and box office as follows.

 ```js
 <DataGridPro